-Please see the NEWS section of this site for all up-to-date reviews / quotes etc.
+Please also see the NEWS section of this site for all up-to-date features / quotes etc.

 One of the real joys of being a music critic is when you are sent an album to review from an artist that you know little about, but immediately fall in love with their music.

 I have just received the debut album of Elaine Lennon from Scotland.
 On first hearing I was hooked immediately by both the quality of her music and her songwriting ability.
 Here is a lady who sings from the heart with real passion and who writes lyrics that you can both understand and associate with.

 One of my favourite female artistes is Beth Nielsen Chapman who I have followed for many years and admired.
 She writes about life with an extraordinary feeling and compassion, and Elaine Lennon does likewise.

 Elaine has written all the songs on this eleven track album with the exception of one song.
 "She's Got You" which was written by American country singer Hank Cochran and originally recorded by Patsy Cline.
 Elaine's version is different to the original and, in my opinion, better.

 Elaine's vocals and piano playing are a sheer delight.
 The stand out track, for me at least, is "Only Love Can Break Your Heart."
 This song personifies her songwriting skills beautifully.
 She has performed this at The Bluebird Café in Nashville to an appreciative audience, and they know a bit about good music when they hear it.
 You can see this performance on YouTube.

 Elaine has delivered songs on this genre defying album all of which have a slightly different style and feel.
 The "In Songs We Live On" is not only very prophetic but is also an ambition that all songwriters live by.
 It has also been cleverly produced with its 1930's scratched record feel to it and with its Andrews Sisters' harmonies.
 The producer Findlay Napier has played a blinder on this number.